grz0zrg/tinycelfgraphics/README.md

 * usage of [strip](https://en.wikipedia.org/wiki/Strip_(Unix)) to remove various useless stuff from the executable binary (symbols, debug data etc.)
 * usage of [sstrip](https://www.muppetlabs.com/~breadbox/software/elfkickers.html) to remove even more useless stuff that strip doesn't (section headers)
 * clean more useless bits from the executable with a sed pass [from blackle](https://github.com/blackle/Tiny-X11-Trans-Flag)
-* compress the ELF binary with LZMA (Note: this step + next step of course rely on some tools like **lzcat** **sed** which must be available on the OS; this is generally not an issue as they are available by defaults on most Linux OS)
+* compress the ELF binary with LZMA (Note: this step + next step of course rely on some tools like **lzcat** **sed** which must be available on the OS; this is generally not an issue as they are available by default on most Linux OS)
 * build a binary from a small shell script + the compressed binary, the shell script unpack and run itself, it unpack the executable to `/tmp/g`, make it executable and may perform additional stuff (such as outputting audio, clearing the terminal, exiting properly etc.)
 * truncate some bytes left from the compression format (CRC32 checksum)